Graph Scaling

 • As a migration target post-v0 if PostgreSQL + NetworkX hits scaling limits and we want to avoid JVM operational overhead.

 Decision context: During the v0 storage discussion, @waldmatias introduced SurrealDB but recommended Option B (PostgreSQL + NetworkX) for v0, noting that SurrealDB remains an interesting option to revisit during scaling discussions.
-The working group agreed this was the pragmatic path: ship fast with known tools, reevaluate (TinkerPop vs. SurrealDB vs. PostgreSQL extensions) when we hit actual scaling constraints.
+The team agreed this was the pragmatic path: ship fast with known tools, reevaluate (TinkerPop vs. SurrealDB vs. PostgreSQL extensions) when we hit actual scaling constraints.

-The first 3 options preserve TinkerPop compatibility:
+The first two options preserve TinkerPop compatibility:

 • Start with chosen single-node → add distributed backend later if needed.

 • Export path: Gremlin bulk dump or standard serialization.
-Traversals stay in Gremlin and won’t need a major port/rewrite later on.

 We can investigate adding a TinkerPop-compatible interface to SurrealDB, which would allow us to write Gremlin in Python without adding a JVM dependency.